Skip to main content

 • variables.tf: Define necessary input variables.

-• locals.tf: Set local values for environment or naming conventions.
+• local.tf: Set local values for environment or naming conventions

 2. Import Network Module in Development: